-Many laptop computers will run off a battery for two hours or more, although most libraries provide electrical outlets to plug in your notebook.
-Call ahead to check on the library's policies and take along a lock so you can secure the laptop to a desk or table while you retrieve books.
-A laptop also makes it easy to access the Internet and send and receive e-mail while you travel—provided you have access to a phone jack and your Internet access provider has a local phone number for your location or a toll-free access number.
+Many laptop computers will run off a battery for multiple hours, although most libraries provide electrical outlets to plug in your notebook.
+Call ahead to check on the library’s policies and take along a lock so you can secure the laptop to a desk or table while you retrieve books.
+A laptop also makes it easy to access the Internet and send and receive e-mail while you travelprovided you have access to a phone jack and your Internet access provider has a local phone number for your location or a toll-free access number.

 While laptop computers are convenient for the researcher on the road, they do have a few tradeoffs.
 First, a laptop will cost about twice as much as a desktop computer with the same features.
-Second, a laptop's keyboard is smaller and harder to type on.
-Finally, while desktop computers usually have lots of room inside the case for adding new components, laptops can't readily be opened up and have limited upgrade potential.
-So you'll probably get fewer years of productive use out of a laptop before you'll want to buy a new computer.
+Second, a laptop’s keyboard is smaller and harder to type on.
+Finally, while desktop computers usually have lots of room inside the case for adding new components, laptops are more difficult to open and have limited upgrade potential.
+So you’ll probably get fewer years of productive use out of a laptop before you’ll want to buy a new computer.

 Laptop computers range from ultra-lightweight models weighing only 2 pounds to desktop replacements tipping the scales at 7 pounds or more.
 The smallest models will easily fit in your briefcase and have a longer battery life, but they have smaller screens and may lack an internal CD-ROM drive.
 Larger notebooks are less convenient if you travel a lot, but bigger screens, keyboards and hard drives make them more suitable substitutes for your desktop.

-A handheld computer (also called a personal digital assistant or PDA) is another option for the traveler, but you'll still want either a desktop or notebook computer.
-Then you can use genealogy software on your main computer to enter your data and copy it to the handheld computer for reference on the road.
+A handheld computer (also called a personal digital assistant or PDA) or a smartphone is another option for the traveler, but you’ll still want either a desktop or notebook computer.
+Then you can use genealogy software on your main computer to enter your data and copy it to the handheld computer/smartphone for reference on the road.

 Buying New: Get a desktop computer if you won’t be doing much research away from home.
 Go for a larger laptop with a big screen if you want one computer that will work well both at home and on the road.